ndwarshuis/womp/README.md

 womp summary -k <APIKEY> -s 2024-02-03 -d 7 -H -c ./test/examples/yogurt.yml
 ```

 Print a list of all nutrients to be consumed for the next week:

 ```
 womp table -k <APIKEY> -s 2024-02-03 -d 7 -I 1 -D -H -c ./test/examples/yogurt.dhall
 ```

-Same as above but print a tree in JSON format:
+Same as above but print a tree in JSON format (which can be easily viewed with
+the `jq` command):

 ```
 womp tree -k <APIKEY> -s 2024-02-03 -d 7 -I 1 -D -j -c ./test/examples/yogurt.dhall